hoppersroppers/training/I2H/5-HowComputer/4-Internet.md

  * Tracking
-         * A famous quote about the internet is “If a service is free, the product is you”.
+         * A famous quote about the internet is “If a service is free, the product is you”. this applies from social media to news sites to free antivirus.
 Silicon Valley is built on advertising money, and they make their money targeting advertisements.
 The more targeted, the more money they can charge.
+It isn't always advertisments though.
+Anything can be  turned into a dataset from pictures of your face, your conversations, any behavioral feature, or things like what you buy and what malware you download.
          * - Read how it works:
             * https://www.newfangled.com/if-they-are-watching-should-you-watch-too/
             * Describe one potential abuse of tracking and one benefit of tracking in 2-3 sentences.